10 Famous Surrealist Paintings That Will Tickle Your Subconscious

 The Tilled Field - Joan Miro

 The Tilled Field is the first of the Joan Miró’s surrealist paintings, after his period of Fauvism.
-His surreal vision and vivid colorful imagination unite Catalan landscapes with its history and at the same time reflects current politic situation in Spain during 1920s.
-The mind of spectator is overwhelmed with strong symbolic language that subversively represents continuity of free spirit ideals of present and past in order to confront the strong dictatorship of Spanish government that neglect the Catalan long lasting autonomous thought and local complexity and beauty.
+His surreal vision and vivid colorful imagination unite Catalan landscapes with its history and at the same time reflects the current politic situation in Spain during 1920s.
+The mind of a spectator is overwhelmed with a strong symbolic language that subversively represents a continuity of free spirit ideals of present and past in order to confront the strong dictatorship of Spanish government that neglects the Catalan long lasting autonomous thought and local complexity and beauty.

 Featured image: Joan Miró – The Tilled Field, 1924 via wikiart

 As French surrealist painter and one of the practitioners of automatic writing, André Masson was experimenting with the painting media within the Battle of Fishes.
 The strong allegoric view on the human condition, constant conflicts and World War I destruction around Europe is depicted by imagery of surreal underwater landscape where sharp–toothed fish sadistically attack each other.
 The artistic method of use the sand to toss it on canvas, to aggressively sketch and to paint directly from the tube influenced the abstract art and Informel.